chrispoosuntisumpun/home-cybersecurity-lab/README.md

 ## ⚠️ Known Limitations

-- **Network visibility gap:** Suricata/Zeek can't see traffic between other bridged devices (e.g., Kali → DC1).
-Proxmox connects to the home network over Wi-Fi, so that traffic never crosses Proxmox's own virtual switch and can't be mirrored to the monitor interface.
-Wired switches share this limitation without a SPAN/mirror port.
+- **Network visibility gap:** Suricata/Zeek have no visibility into traffic between other bridged devices (e.g. Kali → DC1), since Proxmox connects to the home network over Wi-Fi and that traffic never crosses Proxmox's own virtual switch.
+Host-based telemetry (Sysmon, Windows Event Logs) is the primary detection layer in this lab as a result.
-- The Security Onion nginx artifact directory (`/opt/socore/html`) was never created by this install; the Fleet-provided one-line agent download fails as a result.
-Manual download from Elastic's site is the permanent workaround.
-- Suricata shows a persistent "rule mismatch" status.
-The documented cause (Elasticsearch disk watermark) was checked and ruled out — not pursued further since it doesn't affect any currently-used detection path.
 - Sysmon (default SwiftOnSecurity config) didn't log the Nmap scan or initial SMB connection as Event ID 3 — the config is tuned toward outbound/anomalous connections rather than every inbound connection to a standard service.

 ---